Ev4nChat/mars-rover/README.md

 directory in your project, where you can find an `index.html` that can be accessed via a browser.

 `./vendor/bin/phpunit --coverage-html coverage-report --coverage-filter=src`

+Lastly, PHPStan and CodeSniffer have been added to the project.

+To run PHPStan, please use `vendor/bin/phpstan`.

+To run CodeSniffer, please use `vendor/bin/phpcs`